gofiber/fiber/middleware/encryptcookie/README.md

 	// Base64 encoded unique key to encode & decode cookies.
 	//
 	// Required.
 Key length should be 32 characters.
-	// You may use `encryptcookie.GenerateKey(32)` to generate a new key.
+	// You may use `encryptcookie.GenerateKey()` to generate a new key.
 	Key string

 	// Custom function to encrypt cookies.